 What about Covid?

-At the time of writing, the Inca Trail is closed due to Covid19.
-Operators on the ground are waiting to hear when it will be re-opened.
-Machu Picchu itself did re-open to limited numbers of people in November 2020.
+At the time of writing, the Inca Trail just re-opened for bookings!
 You can find the latest information on Peru’s Covid19 guidance for travellers here.

 One final tip